-As digital transformation continues to drive business strategy, CXOs are being asked to step up and deliver real organizational change.
+As business led digital transformation continues to drive business strategy, CXOs are being asked to step up and deliver real organizational change.
 That’s a far cry from the days of IT being the group that compiles reports and keeps the lights on; now the business expects information in real-time.
 Aligning your S/4HANA deployment strategy with business needs is an important first step.
 The choices proliferate as quickly as the acronyms used to describe them.
 On-Prem or Cloud?
-Single Tenant or Multi-Tenant?
-Should I consider Platform-as-a-Service or will Infrastructure-as-a-Service meet my needs?
+Public or Private?
+Should I consider Hyperscaling Platform-as-a-Service or will Infrastructure-as-a-Service meet my needs?

 Many companies are getting confused by the number of different—and viable—deployment choices they have.
 So, where do you start?

 When it comes to rolling out an enterprise-wide software solution, start by considering where your business is right now.
 You’ll want to examine a number of factors, including the size and complexity of your organization, its commitment to digital transformation, its preference for CapEx or OpEx budgetary models, and competitive drivers such as time-to-value.

 Next, assess your business priorities.
 What do you need to move your business forward?
 Our clients typically cite three important drivers: